oldstork/asypi/CONTRIBUTING.md

 # Contributing

 Asypi is currently set up under a BDFL system, with @therealstork at the helm.
-So long as you roughly follow the following rules, any PRs you submit should be merged without issue:
+So long as you follow the following guidelines, any PRs you submit should be merged without issue:

-NOTE: If you think any of the following are unreasonable, please open an issue on GitHub.
+NOTE: If you think any of the following guidelines are unreasonable, please open an issue on GitHub.
 Everything here is subject to change in light of new developments and/or reasoning.

 ## Formatting